ghchinoy/studio-scaffold/README.md

 ## Enable the Gemini Page

 This scaffold comes with two pages enabled, and a third page that uses Gemini, is commented out.
-To use it, you'll have to set a Google Cloud Project
+To use it, you'll have to set a Google Cloud Project.

 ### Create an .env file